 Santa Monica, CA 90401

-Healthy Spot opened their doors in 2008 with four employees –and four years later, with sustainability as a priority in their business model, they have forty employees on payroll and received a
+Healthy Spot opened their doors in 2008 with sustainability and healthy pet lifestyles as a priority in their business model.
+They achieved Green Business Certification in 2012 and also received a

-2012 Santa Monica Sustainable Quality Award.
 Healthy Spot offers a range of products and services which are not often found in most pet supply establishments.
-They ONLY stock biodegradable doggie bags and bio-training pads.
-Pets visiting for flea treatment are treated with a natural flea and tick spray called
+You can find biodegradable doggie bags, chlorine-free training pads, and natural flea products.
+Their

 ||Copia Creative, Inc.